 On January 26, 2024, we completed the Private Placement in which we sold to certain institutional accredited investors an aggregate of 1,376,813 shares of our common stock at a purchase price of \$17.25 per share and pre-funded warrants to purchase up to an aggregate of 7,318,886 shares of common stock at a purchase price of \$17.2499 per pre-funded warrant (representing the \$17.25 per share purchase price less the exercise price of \$0.0001 per warrant share).
 Net proceeds from the Private Placement, after deducting expenses, were approximately \$145.8 million.
+As of September 30, 2024, pre-funded warrants to purchase 139,131 of such shares of common stock had been exercised and 7,179,755 remained outstanding.

-In June 2023, we completed a public offering in which we sold an aggregate of 5,660,871 shares of common stock at a price of \$11.50 per share as well as pre-funded warrants to purchase 3,034,782 shares of our common stock at a price of \$11.4999 per pre-funded warrant.
+In June 2023, we completed a public offering in which we sold an aggregate of 5,660,871 shares of common stock at a price of \$11.50 per share as well as pre-funded warrants to purchase 3,034,782 shares of our common stock at a price of \$11.4999 per pre-funded warrant (representing the \$11.50 per share purchase price less the exercise price of \$0.0001 per warrant share).
 Net proceeds from the public offering, after deducting underwriting discounts and commissions and offering expenses, were approximately \$93.6 million.
+As of September 30, 2024, pre-funded warrants to purchase 860,869 of such shares of common stock had been exercised and 2,173,913 remained outstanding.

 In November 2022, we entered into the Loan Agreement with the Lenders and Hercules, in its capacity as administrative agent and collateral agent for itself and the Lenders, providing for up to \$125.0 million in a series of Term Loans.
 Under the terms of the Loan Agreement, we borrowed \$10.0 million of an initial \$25.0 million Tranche 1 Loan.
 In September 2023, the draw period for the remaining \$15.0 million of the Tranche 1 Loan expired without us drawing down such additional loan.
-On March 15, 2024, the draw period for the \$35.0 million Tranche 2 Loan expired without us drawing down such additional loan.
-On March 15, 2024, the draw period for the \$35.0 million Tranche 2 Loan expired without us drawing down such additional loan.
-On March 15, 2024, the draw period for the \$35.0 million Tranche 2 Loan expired without us drawing down such additional loan.
+In March 2024, the draw period for the \$35.0 million Tranche 2 Loan expired without us drawing down such additional loan.
 We may borrow (i) up to the \$40.0 million Tranche 3 Loan, which will become available to us upon our satisfaction of certain terms and conditions set forth in the Loan Agreement, and (ii) up to the \$25.0 million Tranche 4 Loan, subject to the Lenders' investment committee approval in its sole discretion.
 All of the Term Loans have a maturity date of November 2, 2027, or the Maturity Date.
-Repayment of the Term Loans is interest only through (a) May 1, 2025, with the satisfaction of the Interest Only Milestone 1 Conditions (as defined in the Loan Agreement), (b) November 1, 2025, if we satisfy the Interest Only Milestone 2 Conditions (as defined in the Loan Agreement), and (c) November 1, 2026, if we satisfy the Approval Milestone (as defined in the Loan Agreement).
+Repayment of the Term Loans is interest only through (a) May 1, 2025, with the satisfaction of the Interest Only Milestone 1 Conditions (as defined in the Loan Agreement), (b) November 1, 2025, if we satisfy the Interest Only Milestone 2 Conditions (as defined in the Loan Agreement).
 After the interest-only payment period, borrowings under the Loan Agreement are repayable in equal monthly payments of principal and accrued interest until the Maturity Date.
 The per annum interest rate for the Term Loans is the greater of (i) the prime rate as reported in The Wall Street Journal minus 6.25% plus 8.65% and (ii) 8.65%.